 In addition to the extended recording time, with the latest APP version, there is “FPV stabilization” function available.
 This feature was specially developed for aerial footage.

-The Insta360 GO is perfect for FPV players who don’t need a super high quality footage but want to record the journey of their flights without adding much weight.
+The Insta360 GO is perfect for FPV players who don’t need super high-quality footage but want to record the journey of their flights without adding much weight.
 With less than 20 grams it can be virtually installed on any 2″+ racing quad.

 Unfortunately, the built-in storage comes with limited recording time.
-During my tests I managed to have only 5 flights till internal memory became full.
-Another drawback is that sometime AI tries to correct power-loops which kills all the fun of your freestyle footage.
+During my tests, I managed to have only 5 flights until internal memory became full.
+Another drawback is that sometimes AI tries to correct power-loops which kills all the fun of your freestyle footage.

-Lastly, in case your drone has a compass sensor, you should avoid to use the magnetic mounts.
+Lastly, in case your drone has a compass sensor, you should avoid using the magnetic mounts.
 You should also avoid using them near/over GPS antennas.

 User Review( votes)

 - Light as a feather;

 - Solid image quality in good light conditions;